HL7/davinci-ecdx/input/includes/signature-disclaimer.md

-\* Consult with your payer and your legal team for questions regarding legal liability associated with sharing and signing data.
+\* Consult with your Payer and your legal team for questions regarding legal liability associated with sharing and signing data.